Here is a look at the life of boxing legend Muhammad Ali, three-time world heavyweight champion and Olympic gold medalist.

 June 26, 1979 - Retires from professional boxing.

-October 2, 1980 - Comes out of retirement for a guaranteed purse of $8 million, and a chance for the World Boxing Council title and loses to Larry Holmes by KO in the 11th round.
-First signs of Parkinson's disease are seen in public.
+October 2, 1980 - Comes out of retirement for a guaranteed purse of $8 million, and a chance for the World Boxing Council title.
+Ali loses to Larry Holmes by knockout in the 11th round.

 December 11, 1981 - Loses to Trevor Berbick, after ten rounds and a unanimous decision, in his last professional fight.